BLavery/STM32F030F4P6-Arduino/README.md

   PA10 D10 - RX UART Header

-  PF0   xtal - not for use
+  D11 - not for use

-  PF1   xtal - not for use
+  D12 - not for use

   PA13 D13 - SWDIO  - STlink Header